msqr1/importizer/README.md

       1. **Try to compile using header**, you shouldn't have to change anything for this to work.
 If it doesn't, then importizer has an issue, please report it.
       2. **Export**: Add values of `mi_exportKeyword` or `mi_exportBlockBegin` and `mi_exportBlockEnd` around exported entities in the files outputted by the program.
       3. **Try compile using modules**, add `-D[value of mi_control]` when compiling every file to enable module mode.
-4. **Refactor** (this list will get shorter over time):
+4. **Refactor** (list will shorten over time):
-    - **Refactor directives**: Importizer doesn't have enough context for the project it's modularizing, so it recreate the exact directive structure to ensure outside includes only happens in the original conditions.
+    - **Refactor directives**: Importizer recreate the exact directive structure to ensure outside includes only happens in the original conditions.
+The minimizer try its best to shorten this structure, but it isn't context aware (eg. this define is not needed by this include).
     - **Refactor directives 2**: Since includes are moved up, they may leave unecessary directives at their original location.
-    - **Reposition the SOF (start-of-file) (usually license) comments** because importizer always place the preamble on the very top of the file.

 ## [Output example](Examples/Output.md)

-## Testing
-- Add `-DTESTS=1` when configuring cmake.
-- Build, then `cd [build root]/test`.
-- Run `ctest`.
-- If possible, file an issue for test(s) that failed.

 # Behavior
 - A file pair is defined as one header and one with the same basename (filename without extension) in the same directory.
 For example, `input/directory/file.cpp` and `input/directory/file.hpp`.
 The paired source must #include and defines everything declared in the paired header.